 So I didn't!!
 LOL Trapping cats, once again.
 We had this great plan.
 My daughter and her family left for a week in Florida while we made the move.
 Everything went very well until . . .
 Hurricane Matthew!
 Florida evacuated the east coast and they came home 3 days earlier than planned.
 Yikes!!
 Still got cats to catch, specifically, SILVER!!

 Not a problem.
 Bought a live trap, loaded it with chicken, and voila!
 Got her!
 Called the vet and set an appointment to take her to get shots, check-up, and de-flea-ed.
 Unfortunately, Belle had brought fleas into the house and they jumped right onto Silver, who we can't treat.
 She even had to be sedated before they could give her shots and check her.
 I get this phone call from the vet asking if it's OK for them to put a flea collar on her.
 It's great, they say, lasts for 8 months!
 Well, I say, That's wonderful.
 Except this is the first time she's been caught in 8 years.
 What makes you think I can catch her 8 months from now?!?
 LOL They laugh and put on a $60 collar!

 So the indoor cats are transported safe and sound to their new home.
 Silver has found a bed to hide under so she's good.
 Belle is happy anywhere.
 All is well.

 Five weeks ago, Silver decided once again that she need a vacation.
-I know it's been a while since I've written, but you might remember that Silver is my "special needs" feral cat.
-Sweet but not very bright.
+I know it's been a while since I've written, but you might remember that Silver is not very bright.
 We love her, she loves us, but we've never touched her.
 She is very feral but has lived in our house for maybe 8-9 years?
 I can't remember.
 She has run away 2 times for about 3 weeks each time.